casper-network/docs-1.5.X/source/docs/casper/developers/dapps/nctl-test.md

 This document assumes that you setup your NCTL network using the standard settings in a directory called _/casper/_.

-You will need the following information to use the `put-txn` command:
+You will need the following information to use the `put-txn` command with `session` option:

 -   The **chain name**, in this case `casper-net-1`.
 This will appear in our example put-txn as `--chain-name "casper-net-1"`

 -   The **secret key** of the account singning the `Transaction`.
 For this example, we are using node-1 as the signer.
 The secret key file can be found at _casper-node/utils/nctl/assets/net-1/nodes/node-1/keys/secret_key.pem_.
 In our example put-txn, this will appear as `--secret-key /casper/casper-node/utils/nctl/assets/net-1/nodes/node-1/keys/secret_key.pem`.
 If your transaction is more complex and requires multiple accounts, NCTL also establishes multiple users for testing.
+You can also

 -   The **payment amount** in motes, which should be sufficient to avoid an 'Out of Gas' error.
 The payment amount will appear in our example put-txn as `--payment-amount 2500000000`. **NCTL tests are not an accurate representation of potential gas costs on a live network.
 Please see our [note about gas prices](../../developers/cli/sending-transactions.md#a-note-about-gas-price).**

--   The **path** to your `Contract` that you wish to send to the NCTL network.
-This will appear in our example put-txn as `--session-path <PATH>` and will require you to define the path to your specific `Contract` Wasm.

 -   The **node address** for a node on your NCTL network.
 In this example, we are using the node at `http://localhost:11101`.
 On the Casper Mainnet or Testnet, nodes will use port `7777`.
 This will appear in our example put-txn as `--node-address http://<HOST>:7777`.

+-   The **gas-price-tolerance** the maximum gas price that the user is willing to pay for the transaction.

+-   The **pricing-mode** used to identify the payment mode chosen to execute the transaction.

+-   The **session-entry-point** name of the method that will be used when calling the session contract.

+-   The **standard-payment** flag to determine if this transaction uses standard or custom payment.

+-   The **category** transaction category [possible values: install-upgrade, large, medium, small].

+-   The **transaction-path** to your `Contract` WASM file that you wish to send to the NCTL network.

 The command to send your `Transaction` should look similar to the following code snippet: